 Cooking Perfect poached chicken - back cheat guy (白切鸡) A recipe, based on sous vide principles, for perfect poached chicken.
 This recipe is based on the Cantonese preparation, but simplified and modified for temperature-accurate cooking.

 Hong Kong Covid in HK & China, part 2: Where do we go from here?
 I've had a "taste of Omicron" myself recently: Having been repeatedly exposed to different forms of Covid at work and outside for the last few months, the virus finally took hold and infected me.
-I had one night with poor sleep perhaps due to a mild fever, a day or
+I had one night with poor sleep perhaps due to a mild

 Woodwork Hand-made dining table and tips for working with live edge slabs I built dining tables out of live-edged walnut and maple slabs, with pegged mortise and tenon bases that can be knocked down and flat-packed.